 Are you in Need of Child Care?

 Child Care Aware® of Missouri can help you by phone at 1-866-892-3228 or click on the link above to be directed to the online referral service.
-Special programs are available for families in the military
+Resources for families in the military

 Do you have questions about childcare?

 We're here to help!
 Below you will find information on choosing quality care including types of care, basic licensing information, as well as, information on how you can receive assistance in paying for child care.
 Just click on the link!

 Missouri's Action and Information Center - Become an Advocate

 You truly are your child's best advocate.
 Sign up to receive Missouri's Action and Information Center